psidex/CustomBangSearch/README.md

 ### Options

-An options tab exists within the options page, which allows you to change the behaviour of the extension.
+An options *tab* exists within the options *page*, which allows you to change the behaviour of the extension.

-Currently this is just the search engines that the extension is enabled to use bangs with.

 ### DuckDuckGo Bangs